Why is my child charged as an adult?

 By: Attorney Erin Dohnalek

 On April 25th, 2022, Governor Kemp signed legislation to further public safety efforts in the State of Georgia.
-One of the bills that he signed, which was passed in the House, as well as the Senate, will enhance or increase penalties and sentencing for individuals charged with fleeing or attempting to elude a police officer in Gwinnett County.
+One of the bills that he signed, which was passed in the House, as well as the Senate, will enhance or increase penalties and sentencing for individuals charged with fleeing or attempting to elude a police officer in Henry County.
 This bill went into effect on July 1st, 2022.

 This bill states that: